okx/Deploy/mainnet/setup-erigon-rpc.md

     cdk-erigon:latest \
     --config=/home/erigon/xlayerconfig-mainnet.yaml
 ```
 Make sure to update your config file's datadir to point to /home/erigon/data.
+The rest is same as the instructions above.